Are you reading to baby when he’s asleep? Learn some amazing facts about the connection between reading to babies and brain development here.

 - If you show books with faces, and objects to your infants, they will show specialized brain responses in the future.
 But if you show them books with no labels or generic books with just images and a word to describe them, it might not be that impactful.

-- Babies who are read to from books with individual labels (where each image is described by words), were able to distinguish between individual characters.
+- Babies who are read to from books with individual labels (where each image is described by words) were able to distinguish between individual characters.
 For instance, for a dog, the book described: “This is Harry.
 He can wiggle his tail and run fast.”

-- The BCLD study also found that young infants were able to learn a lot more about their environment through those labelled books.
+- The BCLD study also found that young infants were able to learn a lot more about their environment through those labeled books.
 It also helped in their overall development during their first year.

-What parents must bear in mind
+How should you read to your baby – what parents must bear in mind

 - The books you should read to your six-month-old will be different from those you read to your two-year-old.
+Choose age-appropriate books for each child.

 - While reading to baby, you should opt for books that label characters and give them individual names as opposed to generic terms like “cat” or “dog.”
+If you bought a book that has no individual labels, then create some on your own.
+Give the characters interesting names.

 - Make sure to purchase books that your child likes to see and touch and hear from.